 Arguments are sets of reasons supporting a Position.
 If the Position is the ‘what’, the Argument is the ‘why’.

 You should be able to say Position because Argument.

-The title of your argument should be a statement explaining the argument in as few words as possible.
+The title of your argument should be a complete statement explaining the Argument in as few words as possible.
 For instance, for the Position Prostitution should be decriminalised, an Argument could be Decriminalisation protects sex workers.

 The body of an argument should aim for 3-4 paragraphs and be made up of simple language.
 It should seek to cover three key pieces of information.

 - State the Argument itself as simply as possible: X because Y.

 Decriminalising prostitution (X) would protect sex workers (Y).